 After his studies Božo Paradžik began his successful career as an orchestral musician.
 He held principal positions with leading symphony orchestras such as the Residentie Orchestra in the Hague and the Radio Symphony Orchestra in Stuttgart.
 In addition to this he often played with the Royal Concertgebouw Orchestra in Amsterdam and as principal double bassist with the Bavarian Radio Symphony Orchestra in Munich.
 In the course of his orchestral career he played often under conductors such as Georges Prêtre, Yevgeny Svetlanov, Neville Marriner, Guiseppe Sinopoli, Gennady Rozhdestvensky, Carlo Maria Giulini and Franz Welser-Möst.
 On invitation by Claudio Abbado Božo Paradžik has played as principal double bassist in most of M° Abbado's orchestral projects in 2008 and 2009 with Orchestra Mozart and Mahler Chamber Orchestra.

 Today Božo Paradžik places more emphasis on his solo and chamber music activities.
 The release of his first solo CD with the pianist Ulrich Rademacher in 2000 made Božo Paradžik well-known as a soloist throughout the world.
 This was the first solo double bass CD ever to appear on the famous EMI / Virgin Classics label.
 As a soloist and chamber musician he has appeared in many famous concert halls in Europe.
-The internet videos on Božo Paradžik's YouTube channel have been clicked more than two million times.
+The internet videos on Božo Paradžik's YouTube channel have been clicked more than three million times.

 In recent years Božo Paradžik has dedicated his time to recording his repertoire.
 Many projects have been recorded using modern surround sound technology and will be released in the near future.